paradigmxyz/reth/book/run/pruning.md

 is completed, so the disk space is reclaimed slowly.
 - Receipts up to the last 128 blocks, preserving all receipts with the logs from Beacon Deposit Contract

-Given the aforementioned part sizes, we get the following full node size:
+Given the aforementioned segment sizes, we get the following full node size:
 ```text
 Archive Node - Receipts - AccountHistory - StorageHistory = Full Node
 ```